 If a Bear Charges …

 If a black bear charges, stand your ground.
-Bears can run 35 mph, so you can’t out run it.
-Don’t climb a tree either; bears are excellent climbers.
-Many times, the bear is doing a bluff charge, where he’ll charge and then stop short, or will turn at the last second and run past you.
-There have been different studies on what to do if charged by a black bear, and the consensus I have found is that you should fight back against a black bear rather than play dead.
+Bears can run 35 mph, so you cannot outrun them.
+Do not climb a tree either; bears are excellent climbers.
+Many times, the bear is doing a bluff charge, where he will charge and then stop short, or will turn at the last second and run past you.
+There have been different studies on what to do if charged by a black bear, and the consensus I have found is that you should fight back rather than play dead.
 If a black bear charges, use your bear spray when the bear is close enough and aim for the face.
 If he is still charging, hit it with whatever you have, your hiking poles for example.
 Black bear sightings are uncommon, especially if there is more than one of you, and attacks are even rarer.